JaimeSalas/opensouthcode_demos_2019/03_typescript_node_babel/README.md

 ### 1. Compiles on the fly

 * First we have to create an entry to tell __@babel/registry__ what files has to process, this entry will be the start point of our application on dev time.
+Create the following file __app/index.js__.

 ```javascript
 require('@babel/register')({